 The European Council has suspended the agreement between the EU and Vanuatu on the short-stay visa waiver effective from 4 May 2022.
-On Oct 10, 2022 the EU commission has announced permanent suspension will come into effect from February 3, 2023 after failing to reach agreement with government authorities of Vanuatu.
+On Oct 10, 2022 the EU commission has announced permanent suspension will apply from February 4, 2023 until Aug 4, 2024. after failing to reach agreement with government authorities of Vanuatu.
 The decision was taken at Brussels and shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union

 The suspension will apply to ONLY citizens of Vanuatu holding ordinary passports issued after 25 May 2015.
 Holders of these Vanuatu passports will now need a schengen visa to travel to the EU and Schengen area.
 The UK has not implemented any ban of Vanuatu passport holders traveling to UK under the visa free regime.